keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ### The _for comprehension_ and imperative programming

 Scala provides a syntax sugar over `flatMap()` in the form of the _[for comprehension][]_.
 Any type that provides both the `map()` and `flatMap()` functions are able to participate in this syntax sugar, and it allows for monadic operations to be expressed as if they were written as procedural code.
-This means that you don't have to rely on Kleisli composition directly to express complex flows of logic, and that you also aren't limited to single-argument input/output pipelines of functions.
+This means that you don't have to rely on Kleisli composition alone to express complex flows of logic, and that you also aren't limited to single-argument input/output pipelines of functions.

 As a simple example, here are the above functions leveraged using a for comprehension: